 Maria Lea Carmen Imutan Salonga, professionally known as Lea Salonga, is one of the most famous theater and stage actresses on Broadway.

 Born in Manila in 1971, Salonga grew up in the Philippines and was on stage throughout her early childhood.
-She recorded her first album at age 10 and was the first Filipino to sign on with an international record label at age 22.
+She recorded her first album at age ten and was the first Filipino to sign on with an international record label at age 22.

-She has been a Broadway legend since starring in “Miss Saigon” on the West End in 1991.
+She has been a Broadway legend since starring in Miss Saigon on the West End in 1991.
 At only 20 years old, she won a Tony award for her performance.

 Although most of her career has been in musical theater, her albums were a hit too.
 Some of her notable songs and covers include “Afraid For Love To Fade,” “Bakit Labis Kitang Mahal,” and “I Remember The Boy.”

-Salonga has performed for over thirty years in several movies, TV shows, and musicals, including “Les Miserables.”
-She also provided the singing voice for two separate Disney princesses, Jasmine, and Mulan.
+Salonga has performed for over four decades in several movies, TV shows, and musicals, including Les Miserables.
+She also provided the singing voice for two separate Disney princesses, Jasmine and Mulan.

 2. Regine Velasquez

 No list of famous Filipino singers is complete without Asia’s Songbird Regine Velasquez.
 A staple of Filipino culture and television, she rose to prominence by winning the Asia Pacific Singing Contest in 1989.

 Since then, Regine has released over 17 studio albums, 15 compilation albums, eight soundtrack albums, five extended plays (EPs), and one live album.
 Some of her most popular songs include “Kung Maibabalik Ko Lang,” “Love Me Again,” and “Dadalhin.”